British Swimming Performance Centre Bath

-Team Bath is home to one of just two of British Swimming’s National Centres for Swimming.
+Team Bath is home to one of just two of British Swimming Performance Centres.

 The network of centres was created by British Swimming to provide athletes with a fully integrated training programme at each location and provide a daily world-class training environment for swimming development, offering a full range of pool and land-based facilities.

-As well as training in the 50m pool, National Centre Bath swimmers also use land-based facilities at the Sports Training Village such as our high-performance gym and other indoor and outdoor facilities.
+As well as training in the 50m pool, National Centre Bath swimmers also use land-based facilities at the Team Bath Sports Training Village such as our high-performance gym and other indoor and outdoor facilities.

-For further information please contact Dave McNulty at the Bath National Training Centre.
+For further information please contact Dave McNulty at the British Swimming Performance Centre, Bath.